katsh927/anim-435-2024-14440379/midterm/README.md

 Installation
 1. Save the camera.csv file in the data folder within your Maya project.
-2. UPDATE THE SCRIPT with the correct path to your CSV file.
+2. UPDATE THE SCRIPT with the correct path to your CSV file-- ideally this would be running with an arg but here we are.